symfony/symfony-docs/components/http_foundation/sessions.rst

   Generally this value can be left at its default and is for internal use.

 * :method:`Symfony\\Component\\HttpFoundation\\Session\\SessionBagInterface::initialize`:
-  This is called internally by Symfony2 session storage classes to link bag data to the session.
+  This is called internally by Symfony session storage classes to link bag data to the session.

 * :method:`Symfony\\Component\\HttpFoundation\\Session\\SessionBagInterface::getName`: